Mailu/Mailu/docs/webadministration.rst

 * Fetched accounts.
 Access the fetched accounts page of the user.
 See the :ref:`fetched accounts page <webadministration_fetched_accounts>` for more information.

+This page also shows an overview of the following settings of an user:

+* Email.
+The email address of the user.

+* Features.
+Shows if IMAP or POP3 access is enabled.

+* Storage quota.
+Shows how much assigned storage has been consumed.

+* Sending Quota.
+The sending quota is the limit of messages a single user can send per day.

+* Comment.
+A desription for the user.

+* Created.
+Date when the user was created.

+* Last edit.
+Last date when the user was modified.

 .. _webadministration_add_user: